 - Responsible Use Technology Policy

-After extensive research and two pilot projects, we chose iPads because they are easy to use, moderately priced, the industry standard in schools, have excellent battery life, and have the best e-textbooks currently available. iPads are also “instant-on" devices, which will save valuable class time compared to our current laptop carts, which can take a few minutes to get students online.
+After extensive research and two pilot projects, we chose iPads because they are easy to use, moderately priced, have excellent battery life, and have the best e-textbooks currently available.

-Jesuit is NOT going to become an “iPad school."
+Jesuit is NOT an “iPad school."
 Jesuit will remain a Catholic, college-prep high school in the Ignatian tradition which will require all students to add the iPad to their collection of learning tools.
-We will continue to teach students to engage in deep reflection, to think critically, to solve problems and to express themselves with grace—and to do so within a caring community.
-When it is time to put the screens down, students will do that too.
+We will continue to teach students to engage in deep reflection, to think critically, to solve problems and to express themselves with grace — and to do so within a caring community.
+When it is time to put the screens down, students will do that, too.

 Our students will have the best chance of being “transformational leaders" if their existing technological skills are integrated with a morally and intellectually rigorous Catholic Jesuit education.
 We need to prepare our students for learning and working in this digital information world.
 We believe the use of iPads will enhance both teaching and student learning – and will expand the possibilities for creativity, collaboration and exploration.